Ear, Nose and Throat (ENT) surgery and treatment

 Simple nasal fractures can be repaired by manipulation under local or general anaesthetic.
 The optimum time to manipulate the bones back to their original position is in the second week post-injury.

-Rhinoplasty is surgery to repair or reshape the nose for cosmetic reasons or to correct a structural abnormality caused by injury or birth defect.
+Rhinoplasty is surgery to repair or change the shape of the nose for cosmetic reasons or to correct a structural abnormality caused by injury or birth defect.

 A quick surgical procedure to straighten the nasal septum – the partition between the two cavities – to improve airflow.
 The surgery can take place under local or general anaesthetic.